-[Excerpt] Moreover, when other colleagues act in fielty to an agency or in a manner that protects unethical acts, this leaves the ethical practioner to be viewed by others with derision.
-When the practitioner’s fielty is to the entity of malpractice and maleficence, they are holding up that fraudulent and false healthcare entity.
+[Excerpt] Moreover, when other colleagues act in fealty to an agency or in a manner that protects unethical acts, this leaves the ethical practitioner to be viewed by others with derision.
+When the practitioner’s fealty is to the entity of malpractice and maleficence, they are holding up that fraudulent and false healthcare entity.
 Simply stated, doing nothing props up bad agencies and makes them look good when they are not.

 As many healthcare professionals are aware, this false propping up of bad agencies has paved the way for large and complex health systems to dominate the healthcare market with substandard care and fraud.
-The micro practioner will look to help as many patients as they can within a system, however deeply flawed that system is.
+The micro-practitioner will look to help as many patients as he can within a system, however deeply flawed that system is.
 The thematic problem with the micro prospective here is that it leads to other patients being mistreated, abused, and even murdered under the umbrella of substandard care.
-In a healthcare facility with multiple staff, no one practioner can provide high quality care to every patient.
-High quality care requires a dedicated and committed team of people, who each follow their respective codes of ethics and laws and has the strength of character to do the right thing by patients, always.
+In a healthcare facility with multiple staff, no one practitioner can provide high-quality care to every patient.
+High-quality care requires a dedicated and committed team of people, who each follow their respective codes of ethics and laws and has the strength of character to do the right thing by patients, always.
 Moreover, these facilities that deviate from ethics and laws are often entities that spend large sums of money to protect their financial interests above all else.

-[Excerpt] This fear of retaliation becomes particularly true in cases, such as those illustrated in my case example of Agency One, where people have borne witness to adverse actions that happened to others who spoke up.
-Indeed, watching 18 directors forced out in 17 months, as was the case in Agency One, could truly serve to give pause to some of the best advocates.
+[Excerpt] This fear of retaliation becomes particularly true in cases such as those illustrated in my case example of Agency One, where people have borne witness to adverse actions that happened to others who spoke up.
+Indeed, watching 18 directors forced out in 17 months, as was the case in Agency One, could truly give pause to some of the best advocates.
 Profane figureheads will see any form of advocacy as a betrayal and the most abject treachery.
-This type of leader is generally too short-sighted, and does not possess the skill set, to correlate the facts that doing the right thing leads to better patient care, which almost always ultimately leads to more clients and higher profits.
-Profane figureheads often put the healthcare practioner into a false choice between moral distress or moral courage.
+This type of leader is generally too short-sighted and does not possess the skill set to correlate the facts that doing the right thing leads to better patient care, which almost always ultimately leads to more clients and higher profits.
+Profane figureheads often force the healthcare practitioner into a false choice between moral distress or moral courage.

 [Excerpt] Many of us had multiple meetings behind closed doors discussing what could be done about the abusive staff and leadership at this facility.
 Many felt powerless and did not know what to do or how to activate other external systems effectively.
 Worse, many of the staff that had been there a while saw the external systems repeatedly fail to effectively address the problems that plagued this facility.